 I do want to feel loved.

-To come to this realization and writing those words down isn’t easy for me at all.
+To come to this realization and writing these words down isn’t easy for me at all.

-For the past few weeks, as 2018 is about to begin I am debating with myself if finding love going to be on my list for the new year resolutions.
+For the past few weeks, as 2018 is about to begin, I am debating with myself if finding love is going to be on my list for the New Year resolutions.

-I’m beginning to think that this text message was kind of a wakeup call for me; so I have made the decision of finding love as my number one goal for 2018.
+I’m beginning to think that this text message was kind of a wake-up call for me, so I have made the decision of finding love my number one goal for 2018.